zjunlp/NLPCC2024_RegulatingLLM/README.md

 The submission steps are as follows:
 - Registering a CodaBench account
-- search competition: **NLPCC2024 TASK 10 - TRACK 2**
+- Search competition: **NLPCC2024 TASK 10 - TRACK 2**
-- upload your submission.
+- Upload your submission.
 Only upload the zipped model results file, the specific format can refer to [res.zip](https://github.com/zjunlp/NLPCC2024_RegulatingLLM/blob/main/Track%202/res.zip)
+- Details can be found in [README](https://github.com/zjunlp/NLPCC2024_RegulatingLLM/blob/main/Track%202/README.md)